shoganhennessy/state-funding-faculty/README.md

 Stagnating state funding impacts public universities and faculty, likely contributing to the deterioration of student outcomes at public universities since the 1990s.

 - [state-funding-faculty-2024.pdf](https://github.com/shoganhennessy/state-funding-faculty/blob/main/state-funding-faculty-2024.pdf) is the latest version of the working paper.
+- [state-funding-faculty-presentation.pdf](https://github.com/shoganhennessy/state-funding-faculty/blob/main/state-funding-faculty-presentation.pdf) is the latest version of the associated slides.

 ## Replication